-P&O Cruises – take a look at the fantastic P&O fleet, every ship.
+P&O Cruises – take a look at the fantastic P&O fleet.
+P&O run most of their ships in pairs.
+Ioan / Arvia, Azura / Ventura, Iona / Arvia.
+The purpose of having two is that one will be a fly cruise, the other a no-fly cruise.
+That is a general rule, but it does seem to hold up.
 Ship passenger area tours, cabin tours, chat sites, community areas to share, restaurant films and the entertainers you love.
 All here – chat site banners first, then ship menu after.
 Just click on your favourite ship.

-DRESS CODE: P&O say – Dressing for dinner is one of the many highlights on a cruise and guests are expected to follow our dress codes, which change from night to night.
+DRESS CODE: P&O say – Dressing for dinner is one of the many highlights of a cruise and guests are expected to follow our dress codes, which change from night to night.
 There are two dress codes that can apply, effective in the majority of public areas after 6pm.
 A description of each is provided below.
-The only exception to these are the official P&O Cruises theme nights which may include 60s, 70s, tropical, Western, and black and white night, and seasonal events such as Halloween and Christmas.
 Children under 16 years and under are not included in this policy.
-(We have witnessed Abba themed dress leaving Stockholm but see below, new terms on fancy dress)

-Evening casual: Stylish resort or leisurewear is ideal for Evening Casual nights, for example casual separates or dresses for ladies and open-neck polo shirts and casual trousers (not shorts) for men.
-A jacket and smart trousers can be worn but are not compulsory.
+Evening casual: Stylish resort or leisurewear is ideal for Evening Casual nights, for example, casual separates or dresses for ladies and open-neck polo shirts and casual trousers (not shorts) for men.
+Jacket and smart trousers can be worn but are not compulsory.
 Smart dark denim is also fine, but not trainers, football shirts or tracksuits.
 For a typical two-week cruise there are normally ten Evening Casual nights.

 Black tie: Our Gala Evenings provide the opportunity for ladies to wear glamorous evening wear including cocktail dresses, ball gowns or smart trouser suits.
 For men, dinner jackets or tuxedos are the norm, but a dark lounge or business suit and tie can be worn as an alternative.
 You can also wear formal national dress.
 For a typical two-week cruise there are normally four Black Tie nights.
 Attire for Black Tie nights can be purchased on board (limited availability).